tytydraco/yessleep/out/Five_days_ago_I_discovered_the_entrance_to_an_attic_located_below_my_cellar_Theres_someone_whistling_on_the_other_side_of_it.md

 Maybe I wouldn’t have spent my twenties homeless on the streets of Chicago if he stayed around long enough to impart his entire sagely portfolio, rather than just a few breadcrumbs here and there.

-I'd be remised if I didn't mention that he’d say all this one minute, acting like a paragon of philosophical thought, and then loudly complain that he was being stalked by biblically accurate angels the next.
+I'd be remiss if I didn't mention that he’d say all this one minute, acting like a paragon of philosophical thought, and then loudly complain that he was being stalked by biblically accurate angels the next.
 I have multiple memories of him telling my mother through urgent whispers that they were watching his every move.
 Balls of eyes like a pile of burning coals lurking in all the empty spaces of our home, staring at him with unclear intent.

 The man was unhinged.